-A Patterned Shirt
+A Printed Shirt

-- Zara Printed Stretch Shirt
+- Zara Loose-fitting Floral Shirt

 A Shawl Collar Cardigan

-Party season and hibernation season are, conversely, the exact same time of year.
-For every Christmas invitation, there’s at least a full day spent horizontal in your favourite loungewear.

-Since your comfies see more wear than your party threads, treat your desperately hungover self to an upgrade.
+Party season and hibernation season are, oddly, the exact same time of year.
+For every Christmas invitation, there’s at least a full day spent horizontal in your comfies, so treat your desperately hungover self to an upgrade.

-Quality loungewear – the type that boasts a high cotton content and enough warmth to complement your central heating bill – can be clinched for less, with several brands producing garments that cost about the same as your tuxedo’s dry-cleaning bill.
+Quality loungewear – the type that boasts a high cotton content and provides enough warmth to send your central heating bill south – can be found for less than you might think, with several brands producing garments that cost about the same as your dry-cleaning bill for that velvet blazer.

 - Navy And Green Check Brushed Cotton Pyjama Trousers

-A Puffa Jacket
+A Puffer Jacket